-Future Cities and Mobility: the role of Tribology
+Future Cities and Mobility: the challenges for Tribology

 IOM3 supports this event through the Surface Engineering Division, of which UK Tribology is part

 Introduction: Technological developments and disruptive business models will have a significant impact on how people and goods move around the UK and to and from the UK over the coming decades.
 The UK Government states the UK will become a world leader in shaping the future of mobility.
 We are on the cusp of a profound change in how we move people, goods and services around our towns, cities, countryside and globally.
 This is driven by extraordinary innovation in engineering, technology and business models.
 The UK’s road and rail network could dramatically reduce carbon emissions and other pollutants, congestion could be reduced through higher-density use of road space enabled by automated vehicles, and mobility could be available when we want it, where we want it and how we want it.
 We will look for opportunities to improve customers’ experience, drive efficiency and enable people to move around more freely.
 Among the current great challenges in transportation we find the reduction of renewable material consumption, the limitation of greenhouse gas emissions, the scaling down of maintenance cost and frequency and, for mechanical transmissions, the extension of their life and their efficiency.
 Other drivers of change and need for innovative tribological solutions area are autonomy (driverless cars/trucks, trains, UAVs, ships etc), predictive condition based maintenance, mobility of an ageing population and extending asset use.